Docker - Containers Simplified

 |

-Creates a new Docker image named telusko/rest-demo with tag v1 from the current container state.
+Creates a new Docker image named n4ksum/rest-demo with tag v1 from the current container state.

 Step 7.
 List Docker Images